-a.
-This section will discuss how the proposed use of the project site differs from the use of the adjacent properties in the Town and Village.
-This section will described the architectural features, intensity and scale of the Preferred Project, relative to the character of residential areas in the surrounding neighborhoods.
-Visual analysis (such as site sections, photographic or video simulations, 3D computer modeling, etc.) will be used to generate images of the potential visual impacts of the Preferred Project from various vantage points on the surrounding neighborhood.
+- a.
+This section will discuss if-how the proposed use of the project site differs from the use of the adjacent properties.
+This section will described the architectural features, intensity and scale of the proposed project, relative to the character of residential areas in the surrounding neighborhoods.
+Visual simulations will be used to generate visual impacts of the project from various vantage points.
 Google Earth imaging will be utilized in conjunction with this modeling.
-Potential impact should include lighting, signage and other proposed changes that may impact the surrounding neighborhood.
+Potential impact should include lighting, signage, and other proposed changes that may impact the surrounding neighborhood. - b.
+This section will discuss the affordable housing component of the project and whether said component complies with the provisions of Article VI, Affordable Housing, of the Zoning Law. - c.
+This section will discuss the way(s) in which the project addresses the reservation of parkland or the provision of money in lieu thereof (recreation fee) requirements of the Town code. - This section will also discuss regional planning initiatives, including Westchester County's "Patterns" and "Westchester 2025," as well as the County's plan for the development of new "affordable housing" units.

-- b.
-This section will discuss the affordable housing component of the Preferred Project and whether said component complies with the provisions of Article VI, Affordable Housing, of the Zoning Law. - c.
-This section will discuss the way(s) in which the Preferred Project addresses the reservation of parkland or the provision of money in lieu thereof (recreation fee) requirements of the Town code. - d.
-This section will also discuss regional planning initiatives, including Westchester County's "Patterns" and "Westchester 2025," as well as the County's plan for the development of new "affordable housing" units. - e.
-This section will also discuss the potential impact of the approval of the proposed MF2 zoning district, including the potential for other areas of the Town to be developed under the new zoning. - f.
-Discussion of any possible relevance of "spot zoning." - 3.
+- e.
+This section will also discuss the potential impact of the approval of the proposed MF2 zoning district, including the potential for other areas of the Town to be developed under the new zoning. - 3.
 Mitigation: Mitigation measures for any adverse impacts caused by the development of this site will be discussed in this section.